DH3UV/Cookie-Clicker/README.md

 # Cookie-Clicker
-This is cookie clicker made with python libary used trutle
+This is cookie clicker made with python libary named turtle